fabrix-app/fabrix-ng/README.md

 For Fabrix documentation see the [Fabrix Website](https://fabrixjs.io).
 The only difference is that we are extending fabrix with Typescript and bundling it with webspool.
 You can configure Fabrix through `src/apiConfig`.

 ## Angular
 For Angular documentation see the [Angular Website](https://angular.io).
-You can configure your NgSpool Angular app through `src/appConfig`.
+You can configure your NgFabrix Angular app through `src/appConfig`.

 # Development